 Maybe you are spending too much time on social media?
 Over the phone?
 Watching TV?
 Be honest with yourself!

-Once you have a list of how you spend your time, block the time spent on tasks that are more important than blogging.
-So if your job is more important than blogging, block the 8 hours you have to spend on it.
+Once you have a list of how you spend your time, block out the time spent on tasks that are more important than blogging.
+If your day job is more important than blogging, block out the 8 hours you have to spend on it.